 Title in upper left corner of each page.
 Limited to 10 pages, but shorter pieces have a better chance of publication.
 Please send as an attachment.

 Artists can submit in black and white or color, but the work may be printed in black and white.
 Artwork will be scaled to size.
 Please ensure all images (e.g. scans, photographs, etc.) are clear, preferably over 300 dpi.
 Please send as .tiff, .jpeg, or .pdf attachment.

 Please send the email in the format below:

 **Send one submission per email.
-Please do not attach multiple pieces to your email or send a thread of emails.**
+Do not attach multiple files to your email or multiple submissions in one file.**

 Subject: The subject headline of the email should say “Eye Contact Submission” followed by the category of your work (e.g.: “Eye Contact Submission: Poetry”).

 File: The file of the submission should be named what the title of the piece is.
 We do not accept untitled pieces.

 Body: The body of the email should contain the following information in this order: